-Trivia About Wild Turkeys
+Facts About Wild Turkeys

 - There are approximately 5,500 feathers on an adult wild turkey, including 18 tail feathers that make up the male's distinct fan.
 Many of the feathers are iridescent, which gives the turkey its characteristic sheen.

 - Wild turkeys have very powerful legs and can run at speeds up to 25 miles per hour.

 - The wild turkey is one of only two birds native to North America that has been regularly domesticated, and domestic wild turkeys are raised all over the world.
 The other North American bird often bred for food is the Muscovy duck.

-- Wild turkeys were first domesticated in Mexico and then exported to Europe.
-European settlers brought domesticated turkeys back to the New World with them as colonists, but also hunted the wild birds they found.
+- Alaska and Hawaii are the only two states without extensive, naturally occurring wild turkey populations.
+However, You can still find some escaped birds or domestically bred turkeys in those states.
+Wild turkeys were first domesticated in Mexico and then exported to Europe.
+European settlers brought domesticated turkeys back to the New World with them as colonists but also hunted the wild birds they found.

 - The first unofficial presidential pardons were granted to domestic turkeys in 1947.
 Since then, every U.S. president has “pardoned” two birds (a presidential turkey and a vice-presidential turkey) before Thanksgiving.
 The pardoned birds live out their days on different farms and are often put on display temporarily for the American public to greet.